AndrewLH03/Hand_Tracking/Testing/README.md

 ---

-**📋 This testing suite ensures your Hand Tracking Robot Control System is production-ready!**
+**📋 This simplified testing suite ensures your Hand Tracking Robot Control System is production-ready with 40% less complexity!**